smanolloff/vcmi-gym/README.md

 ### RL training contributions

-If you have good spare hardware, please
+If you have spare hardware and would like to help with this project, please
 <a href="mailto:smanolloff@gmail.com">reach out</a> so we can work together
 on putting it to good use: e.g. for training new models (GPU-bound task), evaluating existing models (CPU-bound task), or creating and rebalancing